Western Kentucky vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 - This season, the Hilltoppers have one against the spread win in two games as a favorite of 16.5 points or more.

-- Western Kentucky's games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).
+- Western Kentucky has hit the over in 57.1% of its opportunities this year (four times over seven games with a set point total).

-- When Western Kentucky records more than 26.4 points, it is 4-3 against the spread and 4-4 overall.
+- Western Kentucky is 4-3 against the spread and 4-4 overall in games when it puts up more than 26.4 points.

-- Western Kentucky is 4-3 against the spread and 4-4 overall when the team picks up more than 393.5 yards.
+- In games that Western Kentucky churns out more than 393.5 yards, the team is 4-3 against the spread and 4-4 overall.

-- The Hilltoppers have nine giveaways this season, while the Blue Raiders have 25 takeaways .
+- The Hilltoppers have turned the ball over nine times this season, 16 fewer than the Blue Raiders have forced (25).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.